dgrmunch/alda-tabs/README.md

  guitar: ta10 ta20 ta30 ta40 ta50 ta60
   ```

-Basically, you are asking the JMV to play a guitar with the open strings 1, 2, 3, 4, 5 and 6, one after another.
+Basically, we are asking the JMV to play a guitar with the open strings 1, 2, 3, 4, 5 and 6, one after another.

 Take a look now of the fretboard: